B4PT0R/objdict/README.md

 # objdict

-`objdict` is a Python module that provides a class for conveniently manipulating dictionaries or dict-based JSON nested structures using attribute-like syntax.
+`objdict-bf` is a Python module that provides a class for conveniently manipulating dictionaries or dict-based JSON nested structures using attribute-like syntax.
 It is intended mostly to ease the manipulation of JSON data, web requests responses, configuration files, and more.

 ## Features